danbrato999/yuno-gveloz/README.md

 - Update an order's status
 - Update an order's list of dishes
 - Store the history of statuses for a particular order
+- VIP Prioritization with custom order sorting
 - Cancel an order

 ### TODO

-- Priority queue
-  - Add manual re sorting
 - Handle exact duplicates